LorenzoBettini/javamm/README.md

 ### Eclipse update site

 Copy the following URL and paste it into your Eclipse "Install New Software" dialog ("Help" => "Install New Software..."), wait for the list of available features to show and select the latest version of "Java-- SDK feature".
+(The URL is NOT meant to be opened with a browser)

-**http<span></span>//sourceforge\.net/projects/javamm/files/updates/releases**
+**http<span></span>://sourceforge\.net/projects/javamm/files/updates/releases**

 ![Install New Software Screenshot](https://github.com/LorenzoBettini/javamm/raw/master/images/javamm-installation.png)